Actionable Brand Research

 To answer the questions that are normally answered by focus groups, (read a blog on Focus Groups here) we conduct one-on-one research that allows us to delve into issues that focus groups stifle.
 This eliminates the prejudice that exists in peer pressure and group mentality.

 Because we choose based on emotional reasons, many participants in a focus group are hesitant to say it.
 Like anything else, asking for an opinion means you’ll get one.
 Deciding if that opinion affects behavior is another matter.
-Generally speaking, focus groups provide a forum for removing any emotional language from your offering and yet it is exactly those emotionally charged issues that are most memorable.
+Generally speaking, focus groups provide a forum for removing any emotional language from your offering.
+Yet, it is exactly those emotionally charged issues that are most memorable.
 Remove them and you have vanilla ice cream — few will eat it and it is rarely the object of compulsion.
 Focus groups never recommend chocolate.

-As a result, Resultant also does not recommend focus groups as a part of brand research, which can be easily manipulated by both participants and moderators.
+As a result, Resultant Research also does not recommend focus groups as a part of brand research.
+Focus groups are easily manipulated by both participants and moderators.
 It is not a scientific approach but rather an anecdotal one, and used by most companies to simply re-affirm what they already want to believe.
 In the end, focus groups mean nothing.
 Your brand is far too important for that.
 It must be supported by objective, projectable and scientific research.

 Creative testing and name testing

 Simply put, name and creative testing cannot be done to satisfaction.
-Anyone who tells you differently has placed way too much faith in process and as, John Wooden, the fabled coach at UCLA, said, “Do not confuse activity with accomplishment.”
+Anyone who tells you differently are placing way too much faith in process.
+As, John Wooden, the fabled coach at UCLA, said, “Do not confuse activity with accomplishment.”
 Most companies use focus groups to test names – and you already know the truth about focus groups.

 When strategically deciding on a name, choose a name that reflects your strategy that has already been tested in the quantitative research.
 If the strategy is based on sound research, using precepts as a reflection of your target audiences, then you’re only judging the creative work by how effectively it communicates that strategy.